awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/gs-processing-getting-started.rst

 GSProcessing supports Amazon SageMaker, EMR on EC2, and EMR Serverless as execution environments.
-To run distributed jobs on AWS resources we will have to build a Docker image and push it to the Amazon Elastic Container Registry, which we cover in :doc:`usage/distributed-processing-setup`.
-We can then run either a SageMaker Processing job which we describe in :doc:`usage/amazon-sagemaker`, an EMR on EC2 job which we describe in :doc:`usage/emr`, or an EMR Serverless job that is covered in :doc:`usage/emr-serverless`.
+To run distributed jobs on AWS resources we will have to build a Docker image and push it to the Amazon Elastic Container Registry, which we cover in :ref:`distributed processing setup<gsprocessing_distributed_setup>`.
+We can then run either a SageMaker Processing job which we describe in :ref:`running GSProcessing on SageMaker<gsprocessing_sagemaker>`, an EMR on EC2 job which we describe in :ref:`running GSProcessing on EMR<gsprocessing_emr_ec2>`, or an EMR Serverless job that is covered in :ref:`running GSProcessing on EMR Serverless<gsprocessing_emr_serverless>`.

 Input configuration